MileHacker Logo

 Appropriate Charitable Giving

-If you wish to donate, do so through established and reputable local charities or non-governmental organizations (NGOs) rather than giving money directly to individuals.
-Research organizations that focus on education, health, conservation, or community development.
+If you wish to donate, do so through established and reputable local charities or non-governmental organizations (NGOs) rather than giving money personally to individuals.
+Organizations that do research that focus on learning, health, conservation, or community development.

 Reputable Charities